qmk/qmk_firmware/keyboards/ryanskidmore/rskeys100/keymaps/default/readme.md

-# The default keymap for rskeys100
+This is the default keymap (UK, ISO) for the rskeys100.
+The RGB control layer can be activated by holding the F12 key.